-The Nutrition Society is delighted to offer Summer Studentships aimed at undergraduate members interested in a career in nutritional science.
-The studentships will provide undergraduates, registered on nutrition or related degree programmes, with the opportunity to undertake a period of research in a university, research institute or industrial setting.
+The Nutrition Society offers Summer Studentships aimed at undergraduate members interested in a career in nutrition science.
+The studentships will provide undergraduates, registered on nutrition (animal or human) or related degree programmes, with the opportunity to undertake a period of research in a university, research institute or industrial setting.
 All applicants must have an academic supervisor based at the university at which they are registered.

-Studentships are available for up to eight weeks and carry a stipend of £200 per week (£1600 total).
+Studentships are available for up to eight weeks and are worth up to £2500.
+There is a stipend of £1600 for the student.
 The applicant’s university will receive a payment £400 towards research expenses associated with the project.
-Additionally up to £500 will be available if required, for travel and accommodation for the student to attend the Nutrition Futures Conference to present their research project.
+Additionally, a conference grant will be available up to £500, for travel and accommodation to enable the student to attend the annual Nutrition Futures Conference in September, to present their research project.

-- The applicant must hold a current membership started before November of the preceding year, at the time of application.
-It is expected that the recipients of the award will continue membership of the Society in the years follwoing the award.
+- The applicant must hold a current student membership started before 1 November 2022 (i.e. the preceding year).
+It is expected that the recipients of the award will continue membership of the Society for two years following the award.

-- It is anticipated that students will have already undertaken at least two years of study at university for their FIRST degree, and have at least one year of their course remaining.
+- It is anticipated that students will have already undertaken at least two years of study at university for their FIRST degree (undergraduate), and have at least one year of their course remaining.

 - All projects should be original research.
-A research project that has already begun or that has already been presented/started by another researcher, will not be accepted.
-To clarify - you cannot join a research team that has already started on a project with this grant, it must be your own work.
+A research project that has already begun or that has already been presented/started by another researcher, will not be acceptable.
+To clarify - you cannot join a research team that has already started on a project to be eligible for this grant, it must be all your own original work.

-- The project must be concluded by the end of August as students will present an abstract of their findings at the Nutrition Futures Conference in the first week of September.
+- The project must be concluded by the end of August as students will present an abstract of their findings at the annual Nutrition Futures Conference in September.

-Applications will consist of a proposal of no more than 500 words, detailing your project including aims, hypotheses and methodology, and a statement of no more than 150 words explaining how the project will enhance your future career aspirations in nutritional science.
+Applications will consist of a proposal of no more than 500 words, detailing your project including aims, hypotheses and methodology (not including references), and a statement of no more than 150 words explaining how the project will enhance your future career aspirations in nutritional science.

 Judging of the application